Onaga00/Dino_AI/README.md

 # Dino_AI
-AI that plays the Chrome Dino game using real user inputs
+ANN that plays the Chrome Dino game using real user inputs

 # Description
 This code was written some time ago as a personal exercise.